60 photos that capture summer in the '60s

-The public swimming pool in Raleigh, North Carolina’s Pullen Park was closed by the city on August 7, 1962 after four Black men went swimming with two white companions.
+The public swimming pool in Raleigh, North Carolina’s Pullen Park was closed by the city on Aug.
+7, 1962, after four Black men went swimming with two white companions.
 Other public pools in the city followed suit until the issue could be resolved.
-Swimming facilities had been segregated until then, and the city council felt the public would not accept their desegregation.
+Swimming facilities had been segregated until then, and the city council felt the public would not accept desegregation.

-Two Black people walk away from jeering white beach-goers on July 14, 1963 at a beach in Savannah, Georgia.
-While desegregation was implemented nationwide in the 19050s, many cities in the South resisted the change until long after.
+Three Black people walk away from jeering white beach-goers on July 14, 1963, at a beach in Savannah, Georgia.
+While desegregation was implemented nationwide in the 1950s, many cities in the South resisted the change until long after.

 Children sell lemonade in La Cañada, California, on July 31, 1961.

 Women model dresses for Hess Brothers Department Store in 1965.
 The shortened hemline—like those of the miniskirt—began to gain popularity in the mid-1960s.

 Jell-O marketed a vegetable-flavored gelatin dish in a Better Homes and Gardens magazine ad in August 1964, the same year the company released its slogan: “There’s Always Room for Jell-O.”

 Summer heat wave

 A group of children play in the street on a hot July day in 1962.